uptycslabs/terraform-google-gcp-integration/README.md

 1. Workload Identity Pool is soft-deleted and permanently deleted after approximately 30 days.
      - Soft-deleted provider can be restored using `UndeleteWorkloadIdentityPoolProvider`.
 ID cannot be re-used until the WIP is permanently deleted.
      - After `terraform destroy`, same WIP can't be created again.
 Modify `gcp_workload_identity` value if required.
+2. Same host project id can't be used again after terraform destroy .

-2. `credentials.json` is only created once.
+3. `credentials.json` is only created once.
 To re create the file use command returned by `regenerate-cred-config-command` output.
-3. `project-list.json` will be created once apply done , Get json data for UI integration  .
+4. `project-list.json` will be created once apply done , Get json data for UI integration  .